ljmerza/react-photo-calendar/README.md

 Each primitive exposes render props so you can override just the pieces you need—see `docs/photo-calendar-render-props.md` for the full contract.
 If you prefer to stay on the convenience component, pass `renderNavigation`, `renderWeekdays`, or `renderDay` props to inject custom controls, or keep using the legacy `renderDayContent` helper. `PhotoCalendar` continues to provide the original all-in-one experience if you don’t need custom controls.

+Navigation can also be assembled from the exported buttons and layout helpers (`PhotoCalendarNavigationLayout`, `PhotoCalendarNavigationPrevMonthButton`, etc.), letting you mix stock behaviour with bespoke markup without threading handlers manually.

 ```tsx
 import { PhotoCalendar, PhotoCalendarDay } from '@tinybeans/photo-calendar';